 At the shop, for espressos, I use Brita Proguard system as is.
 For the filter coffee, I have another Brita water system that provides water with fewer minerals (less than 20ppm), so I can add my own.
 I want to reach 90GH (70% calcium 30% magnesium) and 40KH.
 Wonder what I use at home ?
 Every week I bring a 5L container full of this water to my house (with my bare hands travelling in the metro).

 At home, in France, I would suggest going for the spring water Grand Barbier, easily found in Carrefour supermarkets (this water is from the region my family comes from).
-I know it is not very ecological, but I am also afraid drinking coffee is not that much green compliant.
+I know it is not very ecological, but I am also afraid drinking coffee is not really green compliant.
 If you are willing to go a little further, you can also mix two waters (4700mL of Grand Barbier with 300mL of Contrex).